About Heena Modi

 The loss of my father

-My father passed away soon after we sold the family business and moved home in May 2000.
-I wrote a poem exploring my feelings around my father’s death and how life changed afterwards.
+My father passed away soon after we sold the family business and moved home.
+I wrote a poem exploring my feelings about my father’s death and how life changed afterwards.
 I did a lot of that then.
-Writing poems helped me understand & clarify things and often move on too.
+Writing poems helped me understand myself better, clarify my thoughts and gain a sense of closure, which enabled me to move on.

-When it was about to be 10 years since my father passed away, I wrote a post about how the last decade had been.
-This made me realise how ‘full’ those ten years had been!
+As I got closer to the tenth anniversary of my father’s passing away, I wrote a post about how the last decade had been.
+This made me realise how ‘full’ those years had been!

 Inspired by how well mum coped

-My immediate family was composed of my mum, dad and myself.
 Death can be difficult in any circumstance.
-However, I think it was particularly hard on my mum for a number of reasons; one of them being that my dad managed the money in ever way!
-He signed cheques, went to the bank, managed the accounts, savings etc.
+However, I think it was particularly hard on my mum for a number of reasons.
+One of these reasons was that my dad managed the money in every way!
+He signed cheques, went to the bank, dealt with the accounts, savings, etc.

 Taking steps to start the professional training that I discussed with my dad before he passed away.

 My career in Education began at the Sybil Elgar School where I was a learning assistant for children and young adults with Autism.
-After a couple of years I decided to do the PGCE as become a teacher.
+After a couple of years, I decided to sign up for a PGCE and become a teacher.

-Dad and I spoke about it but he passed before I began the course.
+Dad and I spoke about it, but he passed away before I began the course.
 I was determined to start it as soon as possible.
-I did the PGCE at the University of East London and have been teaching for a few years now.
+I did the PGCE at the University of East London.

 My love for animals

-I have always loved animals but I got Brutus, my first pet when I was about 26 years old.
+I have always loved animals.
+I adopted my first pet, Brutus, when I was about 26 years old.
 He was a ‘wild’ cat.

 There’s a huge void in rescuing ‘older’ cats.
 They often get left behind!

-After Brutus passed away I was devastated but after a year or so I rescued a pair of cats.
+After Brutus passed away, I was devastated, but after a year or, so, I rescued a pair of cats.
 They were mother and daughter.
-Unfortunately Small, the mother, becamse unwell and could not be saved.
-I then cherished the daughter, Biggie.
-However, I re-homed Biggie because I knew it would be better for her & it turned out to be a blessing in disguise.
+Unfortunately, Small (the mother) became unwell and we had to have her put down.
+I cherished the daughter, Biggie.
+However, I re-homed her just before we took a long holiday, and it turned out to be a blessing in disguise.

-I still think of her.
-I still miss her.
-However, I know that she was happy with us and better still, she was looked after in a way we couldn’t manage during her final days. :)
+I still think of her, and I do miss her.
+However, I know that she was happy with us and, better still, she was looked after in a way we couldn’t have managed during her final days. 🙂

 Going vegan

-Suraj and I went to an event called Mahavir Janma Kalyanak in April 2008.
-At this event we saw a video about the inhumane treatment of cows.
-It was all about supplying us with dairy products.
-This was a huge turning point for us.
-We changed our diet from vegetarian to vegan.
-I’ve not looked back!
-I feel healthier in my mind and conscience and that is very important to me. :)
+I attended an event to celebrate Mahavir Janma Kalyanak in April 2008.
+At this event, I saw a video about the inhumane treatment of cows in the dairy industry.
+This was a huge turning point for me.
+I went dairy-free overnight, and I’ve not looked back!
+I feel physically healthier, and it’s had a positive effect on my mind and conscience, which is hugely important to me. 🙂

-I began to question whether working full time, which was the culture I’d been brought up with, was something that I had to/wanted to, continue!
-For many reasons, including a few whiplash injuries, I started working 4 days a week and I wrote a post discussing why.
+I began to question whether working full-time, which was the culture I’d been brought up with, was something that I wanted to continue!
+For many reasons, including a few whiplash injuries, I started working 4 days a week.
+In this post, I discuss my thoughts about working part-time.
 My quality of life is better.
-I feel less stressed and sick leave due to my back health has reduced dramatically.
+I feel less stressed, and the sick leave that I was taking due to my back health has reduced dramatically.

 On the path to quenching my thirst for spirituality

-For some years I’d craved going to events in which I could receive spiritual guidance to make daily living smoother, more harmonious & more peaceful.
-During the early part of 2009 I saw the key to my spiritual progress and I accepted it!
-It’s been a great journey ever since!
+For some years, I had craved going to events in which I could receive spiritual guidance to make daily living smoother, more harmonious & more peaceful.
+During the early part of 2009, I saw the key to my spiritual progress, and I accepted it!
+Here are some details about what followed.

 How to get in touch